Surprisingly Enough, This IKEA Cap Isn't Balenciaga

 When we’re looking to buy affordable furniture and eat some killer Swedish meatballs in the very same place, IKEA is where it’s at.
 Although the furniture retailer isn’t generally the first place people head in search of accessories, the clever folks at Los Angeles-based streetwear labels Pleasures and Chinatown Market have turned IKEA’s signature blue tote bags into hats.
 And the final product is a sight to behold.

-The bags retail for a cool $0.99 each — so they’re significantly more affordable than, say, Balenciaga’s $2,145 electric blue tote which definitely took a few cues from the iconic IKEA tote.
+The bags retail for a cool 40p each — so they’re significantly more affordable than, say, Balenciaga’s £1,365 electric blue tote which definitely took a few cues from the iconic IKEA tote.

 Advertisement